Managing illnesses and outbreaks in child care

 Red outbreak sign is posted when the centre is experiencing an outbreak.
 Peel Public Health will declare the beginning and end of an outbreak in your centre and notify you when the sign can be changed.

-When parents need to communication with the centre
+When parents need to communicate with the centre

 - Inform the centre when the child is sick.